 - Only a few termites will come in contact with the sprayed product.

 - Sprayed products don't offer protection for long.
 Some will dry out quickly and no longer attach to termite workers that crawl on them.

 - The termites will learn to avoid the sprayed area if it has any impact on the health of the colony.

 Professional Termite Control In San Diego County

 You discover mud tubes on your foundation wall and reach out to a licensed pest control professional.
 Within a few days, a technician shows up at your home and performs a detailed inspection to locate termite activity, warning signs, and conducive conditions.

-Based on the findings, a termite control treatment plan is developed.
+Based on the findings, a customized termite control treatment plan is developed.
 You sign off on it and your termite control professional addresses the infestation.
-You wisely conclude that termites cost U.S. property owners billions of dollars each year and decide to invest in ongoing termite protection for your home.
+You wisely conclude that termites cost U.S. property owners billions of dollars each year and decide to invest in ongoing termite protection for your home before it's too late.
 Each night, you sleep well, knowing that termites are not able to invade your home and eat away at your equity.

 Do you live in San Diego County?
-If so, reach out to HomeShield Pest Control at the first sign of termite activity - or long before.
+If so, reach out to HomeShield Pest Control at the first sign of termite activity—or long before.
 Don't take chances with these wood-destroying insects.
-We also provide expert commercial pest management services.
+Get started with our San Diego County termite control services.